-4. Check into medication-assisted treatment.
+4. Look into medication-assisted treatment.

 5. Celebrate the little joys of life.

-Regardless of what you believe happens after death, surviving overdose allows you to experience every detail of this world.
-Cultivating that sort of gratitude is a big part of what recovery, and appreciating the world even when sober, is about.
-You wouldn’t see your kids, parents, or pets if you were dead.
-Forget about the next season of Game of Thrones.
+Regardless of what you believe happens after death, surviving overdose allows you to appreciate the joys and pleasures of this world.
+Cultivating that sort of gratitude is a big part of what recovery and appreciating the world even when sober are about.
+If you were dead, you wouldn’t see your kids, parents, or pets again.
+Forget about the next season of Stranger Things.
 Your favorite ice cream.
 Jack in the Box tacos.
 Autumn leaves crunching under your feet.
 Cuddling.
-Your favorite song, played loud while you’re driving on the freeway.
+Your favorite song, played loudly while you’re driving on the freeway.
 Try to remember all the little delights of being alive, especially in the difficult times that lay ahead in early sobriety.

 It doesn’t matter what sort of group floats your boat.
 Many folks find their people in Narcotics Anonymous or Alcoholics Anonymous.
-But if that isn't your thing, there are other support groups, or counselors.
+But if 12-step groups aren’t your thing, there are other support groups and counselors.
 There is Yoga of 12 Step Recovery.
-Refuge Recovery is a buddhist-focused addiction group.
+Refuge Recovery is a Buddhist-focused addiction group.
 If you’re not ready to dive into the recovery world, but need to find some people whose idea of fun isn’t shooting up, check out meetup.com.
-Connection is healing.
-But your old connections probably aren't.

 Finally, check out Revived & Renewed, 5 powerful stories of recovery after overdose:

-- Awake, but cannot speak.
+Awake, but cannot speak.

-- Slow heartbeat and pulse.
+Slow heartbeat and pulse.

-- Slow breathing or not breathing.
+Slow breathing or not breathing.

-- Blue lips and/or fingernails.
+Blue lips and/or fingernails.

-- Gurgling, snoring, or raspy breathing.
+Gurgling, snoring, or raspy breathing.

-What puts you at greater risk for an overdose?
+What increases the risk of an overdose?

-- Rotating between different types of opioids
+Rotating between different types of opioids

-- Mixing opioids with alcohol or medications (such as benzodiazepines or anti-depressants)
+Mixing opioids with alcohol or medications (such as benzodiazepines or anti-depressants)

-- Health-related problems: emphysema, asthma, sleep apnea, COPD, heavy smoking, kidney issues
+Health-related problems: emphysema, asthma, sleep apnea, COPD, heavy smoking, kidney issues